dieswaytoofast/app_cache/README.md

           function_identifier                               :: function_identifier()
          }).
 ```
-It defines the rules behind the automatic refreshing of the data in the cache from external sources, and is defined below
+It defines the rules behind the automatic refreshing of the data in the cache from external sources, and is defined further below
 5. ```persist_data{}``` is a record of the form
 ```erlang
 -record(persist_data, {